rachelikriger/helm-guard/README.md

 Typical CI flow:

 1. Run `helm-guard` in a pipeline job

 2. Write `report.json` as a job artifact

 3. Publish a link to the UI with:

    ```
    ?reportUrl=<artifact URL>
    ```

 4. Developers review the report visually

 helm-guard is safe to run as a **pre-deployment gate**.

 ---

-## Development Notes

-* No backend server
-* No database
-* No network calls beyond `helm` and `oc`
-* Designed for air-gapped / restricted environments
-* Clear separation of concerns
-* SOLID-oriented architecture

----